singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Multi-cluster routing is beneficial in cases where high availability is needed
 - Field promotion avoids hotspotting
 - It is recommended to create your Compute Engine instance in the same zone as your Cloud Bigtable instance for the best possible performance.
 If it's not possible to create a instance in the same zone, you should create your instance in another zone within the same region
 - The only way to achieve strong consistency in Cloud Bigtable is by having all reads routed from a single cluster and using the other replicas only for failover
+- For Cloud Bigtable, you can configure access control at the project level.
+For example, you can grant the ability to: Read from, but not write to, any table within the project.
+Read from and write to any table within the project, but not manage instances.
+Read from and write to any table within the project, and manage instances

 <details><summary>Row Keys in BigTable</summary>
 <p>